ekernf01/ggrn/docs/GGRN.md

 #### Known or suspected interactions

 The specific pattern of connections in the network can be informed by prior knowledge about regulatory relationships -- most often, motif analysis.
-CellOracle, ARMADA, and SCENIC+ allow regulation of gene $j$ by regulator $k$ only if a matching motif is found near the promoter of $j$ or in a paired enhancer.
-Earlier iterations of ScanBMA used a similar hard *a priori* threshold, while later ScanBMA papers include the same information as an informative prior on network structure.
-CellOracle, Dictys, and SCENIC+ each include analysis of ATAC-seq data to find motifs and pair TF's genes via cis-regulatory elements.DCD-FG and NOTEARS variants do not use motif analysis.
+CellOracle, Dictys, ARMADA, and SCENIC+ allow regulation of gene $j$ by regulator $k$ only if a matching motif is found near the promoter of $j$ or in a paired enhancer.
+Earlier iterations of ScanBMA used a similar hard *a priori* threshold, while later ScanBMA papers include the same information but as an informative prior rather than a hard threshold, meaning edges outside the prior-knowledge network may be added if there is sufficient evidence in the training data.

-We formalize these alternatives with a keyword argument `network` that accepts a container of user-input TF-target pairs (in our software, this is always a memory-efficient LightNetwork object).
+We formalize these alternatives with a keyword argument `network` that accepts a container of user-input TF-target ordered pairs (in our software, this is always a memory-efficient LightNetwork object).
 The edges may be weighted and they may be cell type-specific.
+We also include an argument `network_prior` that can take the values `ignore`, meaning `network` will not be used, or `restrictive`, meaning gene $j$ is predicted by regulator $k$ only if `network` contains that TF-target pair.
+In the future intermediate options like ScanBMA could be added.

 #### Autoregulation